 Examine if lubricant is overheated.
 Overheated lubricant will have a burned order and will appear black in color.

-Throughly inspect the gear case if overheated lubricant is suspected or if lubricant shows signs fo failure.
+Inspect the gear case if overheated lubricant is suspected or if lubricant shows signs for failure.

 Gear case lubricant when hot may be under a great deal of pressure.
 Take extreme precautions when removing a plug from a outboard motor that has recently been operated.